mehulagg/gitlab/doc/user/project/merge_requests/revert_changes.md

 directly into the target branch or create a new merge request to revert the changes.

-After the commit has been reverted, the **Revert** button will not be available anymore.
+After the commit has been reverted, the **Revert** button is no longer available.

-Please note that when reverting merge commits, the mainline will always be the first parent.
+Please note that when reverting merge commits, the mainline is always the first parent.
 If you want to use a different mainline then you need to do that from the command line.